Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-howto-migrate-app-service.md

 ## On-premise resources

-Verify access to on-premise resources as these will likely need to be migrated/changed.
+Verify access to on-premise resources as these will likely need to be migrated or changed.
 The following are options for mitigating access to on-premise resources:

 * Create a VPN connecting App Service to on-premise resources using [Azure Virtual Networks](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet).
 * Securely expose on-premise services to the cloud without firewall changes using [Azure Relay](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-what-is-it).
-* Migrate certain other dependencies, such as a [SQL database](https://docs.microsoft.com/azure/sql-database/sql-database-cloud-migrate), to Azure.
+* Migrate certain other dependencies, such as a [SQL database](https://go.microsoft.com/fwlink/?linkid=863217), to Azure.
 * Use platform-as-a-service offerings in the cloud to reduce dependecies.
 For example, rather than connect to an on-premise mail server, consider using [SendGrid](https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email).

 ## ISAPI Filters
 Azure App Service can support the use of ISAPI Filters, however, the DLL(s) must be deployed with your site and registered via the web.config.

 ## HTTPS bindings
 HTTPS bindings will not be migrated, nor will the SSL certificates associated with your web sites.
-SSL Certificates can be manually uploaded after site migration is completed, however.
+[SSL certificates can be manually uploaded](https://docs.microsoft.com/azure/app-service/app-service-web-tutorial-custom-ssl) after site migration is completed, however.

 ## SharePoint and FrontPage
-SharePoint and FrontPage Server Extensions (FPSE), are not supported.
+SharePoint and FrontPage Server Extensions (FPSE) are not supported.

 ## Web site size
 Free sites have a size limit of 1 GB of content.
 If your site is greater than 1 GB, you must upgrade to a paid SKU.
 See [App Service pricing](https://azure.microsoft.com/pricing/details/app-service/windows/).